-Comment: Walls designed and constructed from the products will contribute to limiting the risk of condensation.
+Comment: Walls designed and constructed from the product will contribute to limiting the risk of condensation.
 See sections 12.1 and 12.2 of this Certificate.

-Requirement: E1 Protection against sound from other parts of the building and adjoining buildings and 8.4 of this Certificate.
+Requirement: E1 Protection against sound from other parts of the building and adjoining buildings